By David Hawkey, Janette Webb, Heather Lovell, David McCrone, Margaret Tingey, Mark Winskel. 2016.

 'Sustainable Urban Energy Policy provides an excellent critical and comparative analysis of the obduracy of existing heating systems and the remarkable difficulties of transforming these into sustainable heat networks.
 Although the technologies of sustainable heating are well understood, this book powerfully demonstrates that social and political issues explain why the alternatives are not implemented at scale in the city.
 If you want to properly understand why more effective intervention is crucial to realise the wider societal and environmental potential of metropolitan wide heat networks then read this book.' – Simon Marvin, Director of the Urban Institute, University of Sheffield, UK

 |Our multi-disciplinary research addresses a major gap in UK sustainable energy policy, which is the neglect of energy used for heating and hot water in buildings.
 The project is funded by the UK Research Councils’ Energy and Communities Programme, and is one of seven projects which place society, environment and economy at the centre of the public debate.
-Preliminary findings are summarised in a podcast here.
+Our research findings are summarised in our project brochure.
 We focus particularly on the potential contribution of community heat (and cooling) networks, combined with energy saving improvements to existing and new buildings.
 Read more.|

-This page was published on 24 June 2013
+This page was published on 26 January 2016